 Let your treatment team know if you are struggling with fatigue.
-Sometimes fatigue can be caused by a low red blood cell count or the side effects of drugs, and can be treated.
+Sometimes fatigue can be caused by a low red blood cell count (anaemia), or be a side effect of drugs or a sign of depression, all of which can be treated.
 There are also many hospital and other programs available to help you manage fatigue.

 - Set small, manageable goals for the day, and rest before you get too tired.

 - Plan breaks throughout the day when you are completely still for a while.
 An eye pillow can help at these times.

 - Leave plenty of time to get to appointments.

 - Ask your doctor about what sort of exercise would be suitable.
 An exercise physiologist or physiotherapist can help with safe and appropriate exercise plans.

 - An occupational therapist can show you relaxation techniques, breathing exercises and ways to conserve your energy.